The Penis, Testicles and Other Bits

 Is it normal to masturbate a lot?

-It is totally normal to masturbate a lot, both girls and boys can do it and it can be a great way to relax, get sexual pleasure and also to discover your body and how it works.
+It is totally normal to masturbate a lot, especially during puberty.
+It can be a great way to relax, get sexual pleasure and also to discover your body and how it works.

 It is normal to get erections when you wake up in the morning.
 It is equally normal to have erections throughout the day, this is due to a high level of the hormone testosterone being about in your body during puberty.